skx/marionette/README.md

 Adding marionette modules can be done in two ways:

-* Implementing your plugin in 100% go.
+* Writing your module in 100% pure go.
-  * As you'll see done for the existing [modules/](modules/) we include.
+  * This is how the bundled modules are written, there is a simple API which only requires implementing the methods in the ModuleAPI interface.
-* Writing a plugin.
+* Writing an external/binary  plugin.
   * You can write a plugin in __any__ language you like.

 Given a rule such as the following we'll look for a handler for `foo`: